redhat-partner-tech/automated-smart-management/collections/ansible_collections/amazon/aws/README.md

 ## Contributing to this collection

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [Amazon AWS collection repository](https://github.com/ansible-collections/amazon.aws).
 See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for more details.

 You can also join us on:

-- Freenode IRC - ``#ansible-aws`` Freenode channel
+- Libera.Chat IRC - the ``#ansible-aws`` [irc.libera.chat](https://libera.chat/) channel

 ### More information about contributing